wp-plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.5.7 =
+* FIXED: Widgets and Dashboard Widgets works properly.
+You may need to resave them.
+* Removed deprecated "dashboard_secondary".

 = 1.5.6 =
 * FIXED: Checkboxes work as expected.